Vitamin D has become a well-known supplement that plays many roles in human health – and about one in five Canadians are not getting enough*!

 Each 1,000 IU of vitamin D taken per day will raise levels by roughly 25 nmol/L in a few weeks.
 In the absence of ready access to blood level readings, 2,000 IU per day is my general recommendation for winter months, starting when the clocks fall back, and 1,000 IU per day through the summer, after time springs ahead. ”

 Supplementation ensures that you are reaping the valuable health benefits of this essential nutrient – but some vitamin D supplements offer greater quality and absorption than others.

-Vitamin D3-for-All offers a simple way to get a daily dose of D. Just one drop a day ensures you’re getting enough of this vital nutrient in the most effective D3 form that can be hard to get from dietary sources.
+Vitamin D3-for-All offers a simple way to get a daily dose of D – in the most effective D3 form that can be hard to get from dietary sources.

 Liquid drops ensure fast absorption and an easy-to-take format that’s suitable for the whole family.
 PLUS, as vitamin D is a fat-soluble nutrient – its absorption is further enhanced by a base of MCTs from coconut oil along with antioxidant-rich natural rosemary extract for the highest potency and stability.